ryansheehy0/Cheat_Sheets/sql.md

 );

 CREATE TABLE albums (
-  id INT NOT NULL AUTO_INCREMENT, name VARCHAR(255) NOT NULL, release_year INT, -- Can have NULL values band_id INT NOT NULL,
+  id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, -- You can also create a primary key inline name VARCHAR(255) NOT NULL, release_year INT, -- Can have NULL values band_id INT NOT NULL,
-  PRIMARY KEY (id),
-  FOREIGN KEY (band_id) REFERENCES bands(id) -- Sets a foreign key for band_id from the id attribute/column in the bands table
+  FOREIGN KEY (band_id) REFERENCES bands(id), -- Sets a foreign key for band_id from the id attribute/column in the bands table
-);
+  ON DELETE SET NULL -- When something is deleted it is set to null );

 -- Adding another column